dotnet/runtime/src/coreclr/debug/ee/amd64/gen_amd64InstrDecode/README.md

 - The instruction length in bytes
 - The size of the memory operation in bytes

 To get this right is complicated, because the `amd64` instruction set is complicated.

-A high level view of the `amd64` instruction set can be seen by looking at `AMD64 Architecture Programmer’s Manual Volume 3: General-Purpose and System Instructions` `Section 1.1 Instruction Encoding Overview`
+A high level view of the `amd64` instruction set can be seen by looking at:

+`AMD64 Architecture Programmer's Manual Volume 3: General-Purpose and System Instructions` `Section 1.1 Instruction Encoding Overview`
 `Figure 1-1.
 Instruction Encoding Syntax`

+also:

+`Intel(R) 64 and IA-32 Architectures Software Developer's Manual`
+`Volume 2: Instruction Set Reference, A-Z`
+`Chapter 2 Instruction Format`

+Also useful in the manuals:

+AMD: `Appendix A: Opcode and Operand Encodings`
+Intel: `Volume 2, Appendix A: Opcode Map`

-The general behavior of each instruction can be modified by many of the bytes in the 1-15 byte instruction.
+The general behavior of each instruction can be modified by many of the bytes in the 1-15 byte instruction (15 is the maximum byte length of an instruction).

 This set of files generates a metadata table by extracting the data from sample instruction disassembly.

-The process entails
+The process entails:
 - Generating a necessary set of instructions
 - Generating parsable disassembly for the instructions
 - Parsing the disassembly
+- Generating the tables

 ### Generating a necessary set of instructions

+What set of possible instruction encodings are needed to extract the information needed in the tables?

 #### The necessary set